10 Of The Best Mitsubishi Cars Ever Made

 Lancer Evo X

 You’ve probably expected the Lancer Evolution here, so let’s get that over with.
-Latest generation of the magnificent Lancer Evo which was produced since 2007 has finally reached its end.
+Mitsubishi old cars, or Mitsubishi new cars, we’ll have them both on this list.
+The latest generation of the magnificent Lancer Evo which was produced since 2007 has finally reached its end.
 And so did the Evo nameplate itself, sadly.
 As the newest model, Lancer Evo X benefits from most of the modern features currently available in the automotive industry.
 Powered by turbocharged 2.0L four banger, Evo X generates 291 horsepower routed to all four wheels and 300 lb-ft of torque.
 That makes it equally capable both on and off the road.
 For a company that’s close to going out of business, I don’t think discontinuation of their best current nameplate is the right move.
 Luckily, they’re planning on introducing an all new exciting lineup.
 Let’s hope that works out for them.

 Although Pajero is still going strong, Montero was pulled back from the US market some 10 years ago.
 It was an affordable mid-size SUV with the old school boxy styling and corresponding capabilities.
 Mitsubishi Montero hails from the time when most of SUVs were off-road vehicles, and that’s exactly what it was famous for.
 It was powered by a range if 4-cylinders and V6s, and that didn’t change in the last generation as well.
 It wasn’t exactly atop of its class in the rollover tests and that kind off stuck.
 Even though this is one of the most important things for an off-road SUV, Pajero/Montero’s overall ability as an off-roader still can’t be dismissed.